What is the GAUSS Function?

-- Z (required argument) – It is the real number at which we want to evaluate the GAUSS function.
+- Z (required argument) – This is the real number at which we want to evaluate the GAUSS function.

 How to use the GAUSS Function in Excel?

-To understand the uses of the GAUSS function, let us consider an example:
+To understand the uses of the GAUSS function, let’s consider an example:

 Suppose we wish to calculate the probability that a member of a standard normal population will fall between the mean and four standard deviations from the mean.
 The formula to use for calculating the same will be:

 Things to remember about the GAUSS Function